danielmartin0/PlanetsLib/README.md

 Planetslib includes functions to generate certain kinds of achievements.

-* `PlanetsLib.visit_planet_achievement(planet: SpaceLocationPrototype, icon: string, (optional) icon_size: integer)` — Generates an achievement for visiting the provided planet.
-The icon can be generated with `helper_scripts/generate-visit-planet-achievement.bat` helper script.
+* `PlanetsLib.visit_planet_achievement(planet: SpaceLocationPrototype, icon: string, (optional) icon_size: integer)` — Returns an achievement for visiting the provided planet.
+The icon can be generated with `helper_scripts/generate-visit-planet-achievement.bat`(or `.sh`) helper script.

 ## Assorted helpers